 At the outset of the COVID-19 pandemic, countless organizations had to make a tough decision: Cancel their planned in-person recruiting events, or take them online.
 For the LinkedIn recruiting team, this situation proved a huge challenge — but there were positive sides to it too.
-Not only has it forced them to get comfortable with running a virtual event, but it’s greatly democratized candidates’ access to recruiting events, extending the team’s reach.
+Not only has it forced them to get comfortable with running a virtual recruiting event, but it’s greatly democratized candidates’ access to the events, extending the team’s reach.

 “For our recent Hispanic Heritage Month event,” says Loni Olazaba, director of inclusion recruiting at LinkedIn, “we partnered with We Are All Human, a nonprofit organization, and we had people from all over the world listening in.
 We would never have been able to reach that set of people if we had done it non-virtual.”

 “Cost is another benefit,” says Lauren Saunders, head of talent attraction at LinkedIn.
 “Not only the cost to us, but also to the candidate.
 Sometimes, the people you want to reach can’t attend an in-person event because they can’t afford to take time off work or travel to the location.
 The ability to open up our events, regardless of someone’s location or socioeconomic status, has been an incredibly inclusive way for us to give talent the chance to get involved.”

 These benefits make it likely that many companies will adopt a hybrid model in the future, even when in-person gatherings are a safe and viable option once again.
 So, even if you’ve been hesitant to run a virtual recruiting event before now, it’s worth mastering this skill — because this type of event is likely here to stay.

 To help you get started, here’s a step-by-step guide to planning and executing a successful virtual recruiting event, based on the lessons the LinkedIn recruiting team learned along the way.

 Step 1: Set your strategy and choose the right tech